ox-x/AAE100_Group7_project/README.md

 As there are cost intensive areas in the map, there are also certain areas where aircrafts could consume relatively less fuel (Jet stream).
 Task 2 is to recreate a jet stream that could benefit our flight route the most.
 ### Task 3
+In our real life, aircrafts are designed based on industry needs.For example, A380 is for large global transport hubs and Boeing 737 is developed to cater for short and thin routes.
+Task 3 is to design a new aircraft by finding out its parameters based on the restrictions
 #### Trip Cost of Flight
 The fundamental rationale of the cost index concept is to achieve minimum trip cost by means of a trade-off between operating costs